ucc23/updt_UCC/README.md

 faster build, avoid processing the files in the `_clusters, _tables` folder (for example, using a different `include` with fewer/different selected folders)

+Check the local version in both Chrome and Firefox.

 ### 5.2 Live build